padrinobook/padrinobook/chapters/sessions.md

     end
   end

-  describe "GET /logout" do
+  describe "DELETE /logout" do
     xit 'empty the current session'
-    xit 'redirects to homepage if user is logged out' end end
+    xit 'redirects to homepage if user is logging out' end end
 ```